Giveth/giv-token-contracts/contracts/TokenDistro/README.md

 TokenDistro assumes that there exist distributors (contracts or EOAs) that will later be used to distribute tokens.
 There are for example:
 - The UniV3 staking incentive program
-- The `UnipoolDistributor` used for liquidity mining on Honeyswap an Balancer
+- The `UnipoolDistributor` used for liquidity mining
 - The `GardenUnipoolDistirbutor` used for GIVGarden staking

-The `assign(address account, uint256 amount)` function will assign the given amount of tokens to an address.
-It must be caled by the `DEFAULT_ADMIN_ROLE`.
-The `DEFAULT_ADMIN_ROLE` may assign any address to be a Distributor if it has claimed a `DISTRIBUTOR` ROLE.
+The `assign(address account, uint256 amount)` function will assign the given amount of tokens to an address with the `DISTRIBUTOR` role to distribute the tokens later.
+It must be called by the `DEFAULT_ADMIN_ROLE`.

+NOTE: Distributors are granted to `DISTRIBUTOR` role by the admin (`DEFAULT_ADMIN_ROLE`) using `grantRole` function.

 ## Allocating/claiming GIV

 When a recipient wants to claim her tokens, she is expected to interact with a deployed distributor contract.
-The logic of the distributor governshe how much the recipient is owed and at what time.
+The logic of the distributor governs how much the recipient is owed and at what time.

 In an example, a deployed `MerkleDistributor` checks if an address has a GIV merkle drop available.